-On behalf of South Tampa Law Group posted in child custody on Wednesday, March 9, 2016.
+On behalf of North Tampa Legal Group posted in child custody on Wednesday, March 9, 2016.

 The time-sharing plan that worked for your family at the time of your divorce or breakup of an unmarried relationship may not work today.
 An ex’s living situation can change, job schedules can change, and the needs of your child can change.